-Mantality is to inspire the everyday male to live a more comprehensive version of themselves; with their mind to be the first point of address.
+Mantality’s mission is to support and inspire the every day male to become a more comprehensive version of themselves, with mindset being the first point of address.

 We develop the conversation through podcasts and articles.

 We educate through our Mantality in Education and corporate workshops.

 We connect with our community of like minded individuals at the Mantality Club.

 - Male suicide is still at epidemic proportions with suicide being the most likely cause of death for men under 45.

 - Men are less likely to seek help and and often suffer in silence.